stamparm/pcapy-ng/README.md

 setup.py install'.
 This will install the extension into the default Python's modules path; note that you might need special permissions to write there.
-For more information on what commands and options are available from setup.py, run 'python setup.py --help-commands'.
+For more information on what commands and options are available from setup.py, run `python setup.py --help-commands`.

 This extension has been tested under Linux and Windows systems and is known to work there, but it ought to work out-of-the-box on any